 Development proposals which enhance the vibrancy, vitality and sustainability of Werrington will be supported in principle, subject to being in accordance with the Peterborough Local Plan.
-The Neighbourhood Plan supports the implementation of policy LP37, which identifies Werrington Centre as an Opportunity Area with an indicative capacity for 100 dwellings.

 Within the Urban Area Boundary identified in the Peterborough Local Plan, proposals for infill development must be appropriate to the scale and be sympathetic to the character of the area as defined in the Werrington Neighbourhood Plan Character Assessments.
 Infill proposals at Lincoln Road 'Garden Zone' area (shown on Figure 8) will be resisted where the development harms the sense of openness, the character of green spaces and reduces generous gaps between mature buildings.